-Lake Myvatn situated in North Iceland is also one of the well-known bird watching destinations along with the Laxa River, where a large number of waterfowls along with exotic breeding ducks such as the Harlequin duck and the Barrow’s Goldeneye which are no more seen in Europe can be found here in this region.
-In the Westfjords, Latrabjarg is more popular with many birding attractions and activities which is renowned to be among the largest bird cliff in the world which is home to millions of birds.
+Lake Myvatn situated in North Iceland is also one of the well-known bird-watching destinations along with the Laxa River, where a large number of waterfowls along with exotic breeding ducks such as the Harlequin duck and the Barrow’s Goldeneye which are no more seen in Europe can be found here in this region.
+In the Westfjords, Latrabjarg is more popular with many birding attractions and activities it is renowned to be among the largest bird cliff in the world which is home to millions of birds.
 More than half of the world’s population of bird species such as Razorbill can be seen in this place.

-On the west coast, this ear shaped peninsula provides a variety of habitats with birding activities that can be found along this region.
-The wildfowls on the ponds and lakes of the south shore along with guillemots along the lava cliffs, kittiwakes in between the lava arches with Iceland’s biggest tern colony in Rif are some of the bird species that catch the attention of bird lovers.
+On the west coast, this ear-shaped peninsula provides a variety of habitats with birding activities that can be found along this region.
+The wildfowls on the ponds and lakes of the south shore along with guillemots along the lava cliffs, kittiwakes in between the lava arches with Iceland’s biggest tern colony in the Rif are some of the bird species that catch the attention of bird lovers.

-Kind Elder, white-tailed eagles, purple sandpipers, harlequin ducks along with long tailed ducks are some of the exotic species to watch out for in this place.
+Kind Elder, white-tailed eagles, purple sandpipers, harlequin ducks along with long-tailed ducks are some of the exotic species to watch out for in this place.

 - Thingvellir National Park

 Red-breasted Merganser, female

 This shallow lake is a key area of global importance for bird conservation and is fed by spring water and can be seen flowing under the lava beds.
 There is a large colony of insect larvae found in summer that attracts tens and thousands of ducks along the lake region.
-Tufted duck, red-breasted merganser, gadwall, mallard, Barrow’s goldeneye can be seen during late April and early May.
+Tufted ducks, red-breasted merganser, gadwall, mallard, and Barrow’s goldeneye can be seen during late April and early May.
 If you are lucky, you might be able to spot the gyrfalcon which is present in small numbers along this place.
-Don’t miss the bird watching experience at the Sigurgeir’s Museum and enjoy the surrounding wildlife spectacle in this region as well.
+Don’t miss the bird-watching experience at the Sigurgeir’s Museum and enjoy the surrounding wildlife spectacle in this region as well.

 - Gardskagi and Reykjanes Peninsula

-Along the Reykjanes peninsula, which is about ten minutes’ drive from Keflavik airport, Gardskagi resembles the toe of the peninsula.
-This midnight sunview point is guarded by two lighthouses and is also a renowned stage post for many migratory birds.
-During late April and May, large flocks of knot, ruddy turnstone, purple sandpiper, northern gannet, manx shearwater and other exotic bird species are visible in this region.
+Along the Reykjanes peninsula, which is about ten minute's drive from Keflavik airport, Gardskagi resembles the toe of the peninsula.
+This midnight sun viewpoint is guarded by two lighthouses and is also a renowned stage post for many migratory birds.
+During late April and May, large flocks of knot, ruddy turnstone, purple sandpiper, northern gannet, Manx shearwater, and other exotic bird species are visible in this region.